I’m not sure where I rank on the Ebay seller totem pole and frankly I couldn’t care less – and neither should you! But if I can offer a bit of help…

 Since you post photos of what you’re selling here, you could maybe ask for suggestions on how to improve the styling of each outfit in your outfit posts.
 There are a lot of stylish people here and I’m sure they would be glad to help.

 The thumbnails you use on your ebay shop should have fewer images I think, so you can see the garments better and catch the buyer’s eye.
 After you click the thumbnail to view more photos of the items, I think you should try to reduce the amount of scrolling the buyer has to do.
 Clicking for more images of the outfits is a good idea and tons of people do it so you wouldn’t really be compared to your competitors.
 Also place the photos higher up on the page and reduce the size of the logo banner.
 Lastly, if you put up photos of different ways of styling your items that would help show the buyer that your clothes are versatile and it would attract a wider variety of customers.

-Hope that helps. :)posted over 4 years ago
+Hope that helps. :)posted about 5 years ago

 I hope i come across well because i do want to help and give my opinion and suggestions.